bitoesposito/pandom-stack/docs/overview.md

 # 🏗️ Pandom Stack - Application Overview

-> **A comprehensive security-first boilerplate for modern web applications with advanced offline capabilities and GDPR compliance.**
+> **A comprehensive security-first boilerplate for modern web applications with cookie-based authentication and GDPR compliance.**

 ## 📋 Table of Contents